magnetic-ci/vamp-ui-rspec/README.md

 # Vamp UI Tests

-This test suite is based on Selenium WebDriver for Ruby, RSpec and PhantomJS.
+This test suite is based on Selenium WebDriver for Ruby, RSpec and Gecko Driver working on top of the Xvfb.

 ## Requirements
 * Docker